ThePCSahu/airbnb_cdc_data_pipeline/README.md

 ### Step 1: Set up Azure Data Lake Storage
 1. Log in to your **Azure** account and set up **Azure Data Lake Storage**.
 2. Obtain the **SAS Token** for secure access to the storage.
-3. Create the required directory and upload the customer datasets to the directory.
+3. Create the required directory and upload the **customer raw data** to the directory.

 ### Step 2: Snowflake Setup
 1. Log in to your **Snowflake** account.